sabari2018/PDL_2020-2021_GR5/DESIGN.md

 #Dynamic model

 Actually, the project starts when Main is executed.
-This class permits to start an Wikipedia table extraction with two methods : by HTML and Wikitext.
+This class allows to start a Wikipedia table extraction from two different formats : HTML or Wikitext.

 The nominal scenario represents a Main execution without errors :

 ![100% center](images/sequence-diagram.png)

-First an Fichier object is created.
-This object permits to do operations on Wikipedia page.
+First a "Fichier" object is created.
+This object allows to do operations on an extracted Wikipedia page.

-The first method "productUrls ()" lists all urls in a file.
+The first method "productUrls()" lists all urls in a file.
 After the method "fichierToHTML ()" realizes HTML extraction.
-In the second part a new Fichier object is created and the method "productUrlsWikitext" creates a file with all wikitext urls.
-At the end, "FichierToWikitext" realizes wikitext extraction.
+In the second part a new "Fichier" object is created and the method "productUrlsWikitext" creates a file with all Wikitext urls.
+At the end, "FichierToWikitext" realizes the Wikitext extraction.